What is a securities-backed line of credit (SBLOC)?

 Brokerage firms may disable certain features of accounts you pledge

-To learn more about how to access a securities-backed line of credit at Fidelity, make an appointment to speak to a Fidelity representative or your Fidelity financial advisor, who can also send you an online application.
+To learn more about how to apply for and access a securities-backed line of credit at Fidelity, make an appointment to speak to a Fidelity representative or your Fidelity financial advisor.